nstjean05/Obsidian-Vault/PHIL 105/4-Sentence Logical Analyses.md

 Some of the fundamentals he chose are not true.
 Therefore some of his arguments are not true.
 ##### Part 3
+One of the maxims Descartes lived by was the importance of sticking to the path, once you have chosen it.
+This maxim is provided to help avoid "finding [yourself] lost in a forest" (p.
+22), or becoming inactive due to indecisiveness.
+I understand his reasoning for this claim, as many people toil in one place while making no headway, simply because they cannot chose one thing to go all in on.
+I offer a similar critique as I did in part 2; one must not let this allow themself to become rigid due to this resolution.
+I know many people who fasten in their mind some fundamental belief, and charge in a futile direction based on that belief.
+Yes, sometimes this can lead to great success, but often it simply leads to destitution.
+While it is important to be resolute, work hard, and make progress, it is important to not become rigid and close your ears to others ideas and perspectives.
+Logical Reconstruction:
+Moving in a straight line will lead you somewhere else.
+It is better to be somewhere else than where you are now.

 ##### Part 4